 There is no substitute for experience.
 Obviously, you don’t want to needlessly reduce your available pool of candidates, but everything else being equal, it is always helpful to have someone who has at least some form of AV operator experience.
 This helps “put the designer in the user’s shoes”, to consider concepts like operator booth ergonomics and workflow.
 We cover this in much greater detail in our Consultant Interview Checklist.

 After all, a good system design centers around its user base as a core consideration.
 A good designer starts by asking how many people will be available to operate a system.
 Running a broadcast studio with ten people is a much different experience than trying to accomplish the same functions with half the staff.
 This always must be a consideration.

 What level of drafting expertise does the company have?

 Increasing 3D and BIM are standard project requirements.
 While standard fare for architects and engineers, many AV professionals come into the field via a different route and only learn these skills along the way.
 As a result, drafting can increasingly be a workflow bottleneck for AV.

-You should also confirm the version of software that the firm has available.
-While AutoCAD allows files to easily be down-saved to an earlier version, many people don’t realize that RevIt does not work this way.
-In order to maintain a synchronized model, all design team members must be working in the same version of RevIt.
+You should also confirm the version of the software that the firm has available.
+While AutoCAD allows files to easily be down-saved to an earlier version, many people don’t realize that Revit does not work this way.
+In order to maintain a synchronized model, all design team members must be working in the same version of Revit.